 One of the best parts of living in Australia is the many kilometres of beautiful shoreline that surround this continent.

-As a matter of fact, Australia lands seventh in the world for the most miles of coastline for countries and continents on the planet with 16,007 miles or 25,760 km to be exact.
+Australia lands seventh in the world for the most miles of coastline for countries and continents on the planet with 16,007 miles or 25,760 km to be exact.
 Meanwhile, our nearest neighbour to the Northeast, New Zealand also lands on this roster in the number nine slot with 15,134 km or 9,404 miles of shores.
 This makes coastal living in these areas in high demand and excellent locations for Australians and Kiwis to hang their hat.
 However, these homes are subject to the harmful effects of Mother Nature being so close to the ocean.
 From damp, dewy morning fog to heavy afternoon winds and high-concentrations of salt in the air, these elements wreak havoc on these houses.
 Let’s look at best decking for coastal areas and some creative and durable ways residents on and near the beach are enjoying their outdoor spaces and places without ruining their houses in the process.

 Choosing Coastal Colours and Shades